Pierre-Antoine/bcm_test/Program.md

 ## SQL Query

+The program was croned to run every hour.

 The query to get the data is the following:
 ```SQL
 SELECT date_format(t.date_import,'%Y-%m-%d %H') AS date_heure, t.region, t.val_temperature, t3.val_temperature AS temperature_minus3